machinable-org/machinable/docs/comparison.md

 problem is keeping track of what you ran, with which configuration, and what it produced, that is what machinable is for.

+### Snakemake

+[Snakemake](https://snakemake.readthedocs.io/en/stable/) is the archetype of the file-keyed family and deserves its own comparison.
+A workflow is a set of rules declaring input and output files; wildcards expand a rule across samples or parameters;
+the engine derives the DAG from the filenames and re-runs a rule when its outputs are missing or stale (newer releases also consider changed params, code, or software environment).
+Per-rule shell commands make it language-agnostic, and conda/container integration makes the graph portable.
+Three differences matter in practice:

+- **What is addressed.** In Snakemake, a parameter that matters must surface in a file path (`results/{sample}/lr{lr}/model.pt`), because files are what the DAG is keyed on. machinable inverts this, making the canonical configuration the identity from which the record directory follows, so nothing needs encoding into filenames and adding a parameter never restructures your results tree.
+- **What triggers recomputation.** Snakemake recomputes on staleness, whenever outputs are missing or older than inputs. machinable recomputes only what has never run;
+  an existing record is valid until you invalidate it explicitly (`cached(False)`), which suits research loops where inputs rarely change but configurations multiply.
+- **Unit of reuse.** A Snakemake rule produces files, and downstream analysis starts from those paths.
+A machinable interface is a configured object that outlives the run, so analyses, plots, and [inferences](/guide/inference) are methods you call against the stored results rather than scripts pointed at a directory layout.

+As with the other engines, the relationship is complementary.
+An interface's `__call__` can invoke a Snakemake workflow as its computation, with machinable recording which configurations of that workflow ran, while Snakemake handles the file-level fan-out inside each run.

 ### redun

 [redun](https://insitro.github.io/redun/design.html) is the closest relative and worth